Thomas Allen LeVesque: The Shaver Mystery

-Richard Sharpe Shaver (1907 – 1975) was an American writer who achieved notoriety in the years following World War II as the author of controversial stories that were printed in science fiction magazines (primarily Amazing Stories).
+Richard Sharpe Shaver (1907–1975) was an American writer who achieved notoriety in the years following World War II as the author of controversial stories that were printed in science fiction magazines (primarily Amazing Stories).
 In Shaver's story, he claimed that he had had personal experience of a sinister ancient civilization that harbored fantastic technology in caverns under the earth.
 The controversy stemmed from the claim by Shaver, and his editor and publisher Ray Palmer, that Shaver's writings, while presented in the guise of fiction, were fundamentally true.
 Shaver's stories were promoted by Ray Palmer as "The Shaver Mystery".

 In 1970, LeVesque and Mary Jane Martin traveled to visit Richard Shaver and interviewed him about his claims.
 LeVesque argued that Schaver was a "normal guy who had data downloaded into his brain".

 Dulce Base conspiracy theories

 Starting in 1979, conspiracy theorist Paul Bennewitz became convinced he was intercepting electronic communications from alien spacecraft and installations outside of Albuquerque.
 By the 1980s he believed he had discovered a secret underground base near Dulce populated by grey aliens and humans.
 By 1983, Bennewitz's claims appeared in the popular press.

 The story spread rapidly within the UFO community and by 1987, conspiracy author John Lear claimed he had independent confirmations of the base's existence.

-In 1987. he visited Dulce along with Bill Hamilton.
-In 1989, LeVesque authored "The Dulce Base" under the pen name Jason Bishop III (LaVesque is French for "The Bishop").
-Wrote LaVesque:
+In 1987, he visited Dulce along with Bill Hamilton.
+In 1989, LeVesque authored "The Dulce Base" under the pen name Jason Bishop III (LeVesque is French for "The Bishop").
+Wrote LeVesque:

 "Centuries ago, Surface People (some say the Illuminati) entered into a pact with an "Alien Nation" (hidden within the Earth).
 The U.S. Government, in 1933, agreed to trade Animals and Humans in exchange for High Tech Knowledge, and allow them to use (undisturbed) UNDERGROUND BASES, in the Western USA.
 A Special Group was formed to deal with the Alien Beings.
 In the 1940's, 'Alien Life Forms (ALF)' began shifting their focus of operations, from Central and South America, to the USA."

-LaVesque claimed to relay stories from an informant supposedly named "Thomas Edwin 'TEC' Castello" who allegedly worked as a security guard at the base.
-LaVesque was named in the acknowledgements section of conspiracy theorist Bill Cooper's 1991 book Behold a Pale Horse.
+LeVesque claimed to relay stories from an informant supposedly named "Thomas Edwin 'TEC' Castello" who allegedly worked as a security guard at the base.
+LeVesque was named in the acknowledgements section of conspiracy theorist Bill Cooper's 1991 book Behold a Pale Horse.

 Confession of fabrication and death

 LeVesque died on December 21, 2018 in Mariposa, California.

-Writer Adam Gorightly documented his interactions with LeVesque in his 2021 book "Saucers, Spooks and Kooks"; According to the book, LeVesque confessed that Castello never existed but instead was an example of "creative writing".
+Writer Adam Gorightly documented his interactions with LeVesque in his 2021 book Saucers, Spooks and Kooks; according to the book, LeVesque confessed that Castello never existed but instead was an example of "creative writing".